OBrutus/OBrutus/README.md

 ### About Me:
 + I am a B.Tech.
 Student at Walchand College of Engineering Sangli. 🏫
-+ Currently learning React
++ Currently learning C# and Dot Net Core
 + Looking to collaborate with other developers
-+ Later Half 2020 Goal : Competitive Programing
-+ Polishing Mathematics and Data Science Skills
 + Fun fact : Tabs are better than spaces.